kwantec/rest-guard/README.md

 restGuard.createPolicy('Promotion', 'ReadAll', '/Promotion', 'get');
 ```
 at this point you have two options to grant access:
-- to assign policies to roles.
+- assigning policies to roles.
-- to assign policies to user and resources.
+- assigning policies to user and resources.

 **Assigning policies to roles.**
 ```javascript